cessnao3/SolariumProcessor/README.md

 <img src="doc/images/logo.png" alt="VisualSProc Program" width="100"/>

-SolariumProcessor, or SProc, is a simple 16-bit hypothetical processor that implements a basic Instruction Set Architecture (ISA).
+SolariumProcessor, or Sol32, is a simple 16-bit hypothetical processor that implements a basic Instruction Set Architecture (ISA).
 See the isa.tex document in the doc/ folder for more information.

 ## Libraries